 ELLIE LINDENMAYER, FOUNDER

-Prior to founding Joyful Birthing, LLC in 2014, I taught high school English for 10 years and earned my master’s degree from Middlebury College in English.
+Prior to founding Joyful Birthing, LLC in 2014, I taught high school English for 10 years and earned my master’s degree from Middlebury College.
 When I became pregnant with my first child, I took a HypnoBirthing class, which sparked my passion for safer, more informed and empowered birthing.
 After the power and beauty of my two births, I left my career as an educator to pursue my passion for birth work and have since earned certifications as a HypnoBirthing Practitioner, birth doula, and lactation counselor.

 I am passionate about all things birth and baby but especially empowering women and their partners to make informed decisions about their birthing, to approach birth with a sense of trust and calm, and to ultimately have a safe, joyful birthing experience and a successful transition into the new demands of parenthood.

 I believe that proper education, preparation, and doula support during labor and birth can make all the difference and can lead to what I always wanted for myself: an empowering and joyful birthing experience.
 Each and every birth I attend– whether natural, epidural or Cesarean– humbles me.
 Time and time again, I am awestruck by the beauty of birth and so deeply proud of the courage, love, and perseverance of each and every mother.

-My philosophy as a birth worker is that it is your birth and baby, so only you can determine what is best.
-My goal is to help my clients understand the many choices available to them so they can make informed, autonomous decisions for themselves and their child.
-With compassion, respect, and without judgment, those of us at Joyful Birthing will support all of your choices and help you seek a positive birthing and early parenting experience.
-As founder, I will always strive to offer ample access to valuable resources and to expand Joyful Birthing to meet the growing needs of my clients.
+My philosophy as the founder of Joyful Birthing is that it is your birth and baby, so only you can determine what is best.
+Our goal at Joyful Birthing is to help our clients understand the many choices available to them so they can make informed, autonomous decisions for themselves and their child.
+With compassion, respect, and without judgment, we will support all of your choices and help you seek a positive birthing and early parenting experience.
+As founder, I am always striving to offer ample access to valuable resources and to expand Joyful Birthing to meet the growing needs of our clients.